cs-daviddavid/robot_competition_2020/README.md

   ```
   Start out by testing with equal Left and Right Motor speeds.
-  If the robot veers to the left, then the Left Motor should be given a higher speed.
+  If the Zumo veers to the left, then the Left Motor should be given a higher speed.
-  Else if the robot veers to the right, then the Right Motor should be given a higher speed.
+  Else if the Zumo veers to the right, then the Right Motor should be given a higher speed.
   ```
 </details>